celery/celery/docs/userguide/monitoring.rst

         $ celery -A proj inspect scheduled

-    These are tasks reserved by the worker because they have the `eta` or `countdown` argument set.
+    These are tasks reserved by the worker when they have an `eta` or `countdown` argument set.

 * **inspect reserved**: List reserved tasks